nzsilverman/Dotfiles/README.md

 ### For completeness this is what I ended up with (tested on many freshly minted Alpine Linux containers to test it out):
 ```
-ly minted Alpine Linux containers to test it out):

 git clone --bare https://bitbucket.org/durdn/cfg.git $HOME/.cfg
 function config {